firstname.lastname@example.org | 01484 473123

 John's recent work on migrant workers in the meat processing industry provided evidence for the the 2017 House of Lords Economic Affairs Committee report: 'Brexit and the Labour Market'.

-John is currently supervising two PhD students and welcomes enquiries from students wishing to pursue doctoral studies in these three areas:
+John has supervised PhD students to completion on issues related to halal food and social exclusion.
+He is currently supervising two PhD students and welcomes enquiries from students wishing to pursue doctoral studies in these three broad areas:

-1) Local food systems, partnership working and sustainable development in the food industry.
+3) Partnership working and sustainable development in the food industry

 Since 2010, John has worked as a research consultant and he has been commissioned to conduct research and consultancy for a number of public and third sector organisations.